Loopring/protocols/packages/loopring_v3/DESIGN.md

 Another interesting possibility of the deposit contract is to support more token standards.
 All interactions with token contracts are done in the deposit contract, so that is the only place that knows how to interact with a specific token.
 No changes are necessary for the exchange contract implementation.

 It is also possible to use the token addresses as seen by the exchange as a key value.
 Because the deposit contract handles all interaction with the token contract, the token address value seen by the exchange may differ from the actual token address.
 The deposit contract can simply map to the actual token address just before interacting with the token contract.
 This allows, for example, the same token to be registered multiple times, but the deposit contract can store the funds in different ways.
 Alternatively, it can even be used to support trading multiple tranches of a single security token.

-## Exchange Creation

-Anyone can create a new exchange by calling `forgeExchange` on the ProtocolRegistry contract.
-A small amount of LRC may need to be burned to create a new exchange.

-An Exchange has an owner.
-The owner is the only one who can submit blocks (more commonly called the operator in this role), but the owner call functions related to the more business side of things like registering tokens.

 ## Exchange Staking